tschneidereit/proposal-typed-objects/explainer.md

 #### Writing to typed fields

-When writing to a typed field, the coercion or check applied to the given value [depends on the type](#value-type-definitions).
-See [below for details on type-checking for Struct types](#type-checking).
+When writing to a typed field, the steps of the field's type's internal method `[[PerformTypeCheck]]` are executed.
+If the internal method completes successfully, the resulting value is stored in the field.
+This specification provides implementations of this internal method for [value types](#value-type-definitions) and for [struct type references](#type-checking-for-struct-type-references).

 #### Immutable typed fields